 …are all sabotage.

 If there are disagreements with a decision after a decision is made, the thing to do is to take that to the team and work it out in the locker room.
-Playing-out the disagreement on the field with the rest of the company serves to confuse and breakdown the fiber of the company: trust, motivation, focus, and power to succeed.
+Playing out the disagreement on the field with the rest of the company serves to confuse and break down the fiber of the company: trust, motivation, focus, and power to succeed.

 Would you like to get the company moving faster, have it be more agile, and accomplish better and more predictable results?
-Then, create the list of targets not met, issues unresolved, disagreements and pink elephants and start talking, resolving and making decisions – and then follow through in unison.
+Then, create the list of targets not met, issues unresolved, disagreements, and pink elephants and start talking, resolving, and making decisions – and then follow through in unison.

-And, if you don’t know all the issues that the exec team should be resolving and to what extent the next level leaders are confused, ask them.
+And, if you don’t know all the issues that the exec team should be resolving and to what extent the next-level leaders are confused, ask them.

-This can get messy, especially if you have been avoiding issues for months or years or if Sabotage and Organizational Schizophrenia is well ingrained.
+This can get messy, especially if you have been avoiding issues for months or years or if Sabotage and Organizational Schizophrenia are well ingrained.
 And, it is possible that your employees won’t be comfortable telling you everything, or they would have already.
 But there is hope and it doesn’t have to be painful or hard; get some help.
 The first step is to admit that the company has a problem.
-You’ll want to have an MBA with very high EQ that is very skilled at executive team development, strategy execution, and conflict resolution as a guide.
+You’ll want to have an MBA with a very high EQ that is very skilled at executive team development, strategy execution, and conflict resolution as a guide.
 And, yes, I know someone that would be perfect…